publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch34/m__us_usc_t25_s3207.md

         (1) conduct an investigation of the character of each individual who is employed, or is being considered for employment, by such tribe or tribal organization in a position that involves regular contact with, or control over, Indian children, and

-        (2) employ individuals in those positions only if the individuals meet standards of character, no less stringent than those prescribed under subsection (a) of this section, as the Indian tribe or tribal organization shall establish.
+        (2) employ individuals in those positions only if the individuals meet standards of character, no less stringent than those prescribed under subsection (a), as the Indian tribe or tribal organization shall establish.

 ([Pub.
 L. 101–630, title IV, § 408][/us/pl/101/630/s408], Nov.
 28, 1990, [104 Stat.
 4551][/us/stat/104/4551]; [Pub.
 L. 106–568, title VIII, § 814][/us/pl/106/568/s814], Dec.
 27, 2000, [114 Stat.
 2918][/us/stat/114/2918].)